corrscope/corrscope/docs/index.md

 Sampled trumpets generally consist of a sharp falling edge, followed by gibberish with one or more rising edges.

 - Set "Trigger Direction" to "Falling (-1)", which will track the falling edge well.
 (Using a rising-edge trigger will result in poor results, since the gibberish will vary between notes, especially for SNES SPC music using the echo functionality.)
-- Slope trigger is useful, since the trumpet has a narrow tall positive section, followed by a narrow tall negative section.

 ### Complex Waves and Trigger Direction (screenshot from [Midori Mizuno - Sinkhole](https://www.youtube.com/watch?v=ElWHUp0BIDw))

 ![Screenshot of complex wave in corrscope](images/complex-bass.png?raw=true)

-Corrscope's standard "edge trigger" does not look for "steep edges" but instead "sign changes".
-It operates by maximizing `(signed area in right half) - (signed area in left half)`.
-This waveform has a clear falling edge from positive to negative, but no clear edge from negative to positive.
+The best settings for triggering complex waves varies on a case-by-case basis.
+This particular waveform has a clear falling edge from positive to negative, but no clear rising edge from negative to positive.

-Either:

 - Set "Trigger Direction" to "Falling (-1)".
-- Alternatively set "Trigger Direction" to "Rising (+1)", set "Edge Strength" to 0, and increase "Slope Strength".
-This will latch onto the small rising edge.
+This will produce good results.
+You can also decrease "Buffer Strength" to 0 to prevent possible triggering errors upon new notes.
+- If you want rising-edge triggering, you could try setting "Trigger Direction" to "Rising (+1)", experimenting with "DC Removal Rate" and "Slope Width", and possibly decreasing "Buffer Strength" to 0.
+This may or may not work well.

 ### NES Triangle Waves

 <!-- TODO add screenshots -->

 NES triangle waves are stair-stepped.
-In theory, Area Trigger would work and properly locate the best zero-crossing on each frame.
-However, on every frame, corrscope looks at a different portion of the triangle wave, computes the average value (DC offset), and subtracts it from all samples.
+If "DC Removal Rate" is nonzero, on every frame, corrscope looks at a different portion of the triangle wave, computes the average value (DC offset), and subtracts it from all samples.
 Unfortunately since the exact amount of DC (positive or negative) fluctuates between frames, corrscope will shift the wave vertically by different amounts, causing it to jump between different rising edges.

-Try the following:

 - Use any "Trigger Direction" you prefer.
 Rising and Falling both work equally well.
+- Set "DC Removal Rate" to 0.
+This causes corrscope to look at the actual zero crossings instead of subtracting an estimated DC offset on each frame.
-- Set "Sign Triggering" to 1 or so.
+- Alternatively, set "Sign Triggering" to 1 or so.
 This causes corrscope to preprocess the waveform before DC is removed, and add 0.5(peak-to-peak amplitude) to positive samples and subtract 0.5(peak-to-peak amplitude) from negative samples.
 The resulting steep edges will remain as zero crossings, even after DC is filtered out.
-- Afterwards, set "Edge Strength" to nonzero (and optionally enable "Slope Strength").
-Edge Strength will pick up the zero crossings (which match the zero crossings before DC removal), and Slope Strength will pick up the steep edges located at zero crossings.
+  - Both techniques can be combined if you want.

 NES triangle waves have 15 rising/falling edges.
 The NES high-pass removes DC and low frequencies, causing waveforms to decay towards y=0.
 As a result, "which edge crosses y=0" changes with pitch.

-- Reduce "Buffer Strength" to 0 (or up to 0.5).
+- Reduce "Buffer Strength" to 0.
 Corrscope's buffer needs to be disabled, to prevent it from remembering "which edge used to cross y=0".

 ### FDS FM Waves

 FDS FM changes the width of waves, but not their height.

-The NES high-pass removes DC and low frequencies, causing waveforms to decay towards y=0.
+The NES high-pass removes DC and low frequencies, continually offsetting waveforms to move the current input amplitude towards y=0.
 If FDS waves contain anything other than pulse/saw, "which part of the wave crosses y=0" may change with FM and pitch.

-- Experiment with "Trigger Direction".
+- Experiment with "Trigger Direction", "Slope Width", and "Edge Strength" vs. "Buffer Strength".
-- Use nonzero Slope Strength and low (or zero) Edge Strength, to reliably locate the sharpest edge in a waveform.
-This is because sharp edges are preserved by FM, whereas the width of waves is not.
-  - If you have multiple steep rising/falling edges,
+- If you have multiple steep rising/falling edges, it may be impossible to reliably pick the same edge every time.
+See the next section for more ideas.

 ### Yamaha FM and SNES/sampled Waves

+Newer consoles have complex waveforms which evolve over time.
+If a waveform evolves *and* has multiple rising/falling edges, corrscope and other oscilloscope programs will frequently struggle.

-- Experiment with "Trigger Direction".
+- Experiment with "Trigger Direction", "Slope Width", and "Edge Strength" vs. "Buffer Strength".

-- Try using Slope Strength, Edge Strength, or a combination of both.
+Increasing "Edge Strength" and decreasing "Buffer Strength" tracks new notes better, but causes corrscope to jump around more within notes.
+Decreasing "Edge Strength" tracks sustained evolving notes better, but causes corrscope to pick poor starting points on new notes.

+- Reduce "Edge Strength" to track sustained notes better, then increase "Reset Below Match" to 0.5-1.0 to reset the buffer upon new notes (when the waveform doesn't match the buffer well).
+  - Tuning "Reset Below Match" is difficult; set it too low and corrscope won't reset the buffer on new notes, set it too high and it will reset mid-note.
+  - Try boosting "Buffer Responsiveness" to 1.0 or so; this may allow increasing "Reset Below Match" further without resetting during sustained notes.
-- Reduce both relative to Buffer Strength to track evolving waves better (but center new/existing waves less strongly).
-To restore centering, you can enable Post Triggering and experiment with the radius.
+- To better track evolving notes without jumping between positions, you can enable Post Triggering and experiment with the radius.

+## Technical Explanation

+### High-level Overview

+Corrscope saves a history buffer of size `Trigger Width` between frames.
+On each frame, we fetch input data of size `1.5 * Trigger Width`, then sweep the history buffer (size `Trigger Width`) within the input data, picking the optimal alignment (resulting in a triggering range of `0.5 * Trigger Width`).
+As a result, to properly trigger a wave of frequency <50 Hz (period >20 ms), you need a `Trigger Width` of >40 ms (not 20 ms)!

+On each frame, corrscope's trigger scans across input data near the currently playing point in the audio.
+For each point, corrscope computes `Edge Strength` * "total waveform to the right" (maximized at each rising edge) + `Buffer Strength` * "similarity with buffer" (measuring alignment with previous frame).
+Then we keep points lying at a local maximum.
+If `Buffer Strength` is set to 0, this locate all rising edges.

+For each local maximum of the buffer/edge locator, we score the correlation by summing  `Edge Strength` * "slope around the point" + `Buffer Strength` * "similarity with buffer" (measuring alignment with previous frame).
+Then we use the edge/correlation peak with the highest slope/correlation score.

-## Options
+### Options

 All tabs are located in the left pane.

 - Global
-    - `Trigger Width` (also controllable via per-channel "Trigger Width ×")
+    - `Trigger Width` (combined with per-channel "Trigger Width ×")
+    - `DC Removal Rate` (`mean_responsiveness`)
+- Trigger, Edge Triggering
+    - `Trigger Direction`
+    - `Edge Strength`
+    - `Slope Width`
 - Trigger, Wave Alignment
     - `Buffer Strength`
     - `Buffer Responsiveness`
+    - `Reset Below Match`
     - `Pitch Tracking`
-- Trigger, Edge Triggering
-    - `Edge Direction`
-    - `Edge Strength`
-    - `Slope Strength`
 - Trigger, Post Triggering
     - Post Trigger
     - `Post Trigger Radius`